ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 </style>
 ```

-As you see, by including `errors`, we can display errors where it's appropriate, and through `constraints` (already provided by the load function), we get browser validation even without JavaScript enabled.
+As you see, by including `errors`, we can display errors where it's appropriate, and through `constraints` (provided by the load function), we get browser validation even without JavaScript enabled.
 The `aria-invalid` attribute is used to [automatically focus](/concepts/error-handling#errorselector) on the first error field.

 We now have a fully working form, with convenient handling of data and validation both on the client and server!